amankumarconnect/OTP-Attendance/README.md

 1. Take Attendance button on a date page that auto select that date for taking attendance
 1. delete/hide class
 1. add/remove students from class
+1. change faculty date select to a view attendance button and add date picker on view attendance page

 1. NavBar/sidebar - Faculty (Logo, Home, new class), Students (Logo, Home)
 1. Responsive UI/UX